starknet-edu/starknet-erc721/README.md

 ## How to work on this TD
 ### Introduction
-The TD has two components:
+The TD has three components:
 - An [ERC20 token](contracts/token/TDERC20.cairo), ticker TD-ERC721, that is used to keep track of points
 - An [evaluator contract](contracts/Evaluator.cairo), that is able to mint and distribute TD-ERC721 points
+- A second [ERC20 token](contracts/token/dummy_token.cairo), ticker DTK, that is used to make fake payments

 Your objective is to gather as many TD-ERC721 points as possible.
 Please note :
 - The 'transfer' function of TD-ERC721 has been disabled to encourage you to finish the TD with only one address